melodyloveless/hydra-ctphackathon2020/README.md

 # hydra-ctphackathon2020
-Code and materials for the Hydra Workshop (August 18, 2020).
-Part of the CUNY Tech Prep Hackathon 2020.
+Code and materials for a Hydra Workshop (August 18, 2020).
+Part of the [CUNY Tech Prep Hackathon 2020](https://www.ctphomehacks.com/).

 ## About Hydra
 [Hydra is an open source platform](https://github.com/ojack/hydra) for live coding visuals created by [Olivia Jack](https://ojack.xyz/).